Dimensional crossover in ultracold Fermi gases from Functional Renormalisation: Running of couplings

 We normalised the coefficients of the gradient terms by means of the wave function renormalisations $A_ψ$ and $A_ϕ$ which enter the renormalisation group flow via the anomalous dimensions

-Due to the renormalisation of the fields the expectation value $Δ=(h^2\,ρ)^{1/2}$ can be non-zero, even in the two-dimensional limit \cite{2016PhRvA..93f3631L}, where the Mermin-Wagner theorem \cite{PhysRevLett.17.1133,PhysRev.158.383} forbids true long-range order.
+Moreover, we defined $S_{ψ,ϕ}=Z_{ψ,ϕ}/A_{ψ,ϕ}$ and the renormalised chemical potential $μ=\overbar{μ}/A_{ψ,σ}$.
+For a more detailed description we refer to App. \ref{ap:floweq}.\\ Due to the renormalisation of the fields the expectation value $Δ=(h^2\,ρ)^{1/2}$ can be non-zero, even in the two-dimensional limit \cite{2016PhRvA..93f3631L}, where the Mermin-Wagner theorem \cite{PhysRevLett.17.1133,PhysRev.158.383} forbids true long-range order.
 However, algebraically decaying correlation functions with a non-vanishing superfluid density can be found \cite{Berezinsky:1970fr,1972JETP...34..610B,1973JPhC....6.1181K,1974JPhC....7.1046K}.

 The interactions can, after the Hubbard-Stratonovich transformation, be written as

 The effective average potential $U(ρ)$ depends only on the $U(1)$-invariant quantity $ρ=ϕ^*\,ϕ$ and describes bosonic scattering processes.
 The $U(1)$-symmetry is spontaneously broken for a non-zero minimum $ρ_0$ of the effective average potential and thus describes superfluidity.
 In a Taylor-expansion we write